All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When to Seek Professional Support

 Expert tips provide a framework, but some situations call for individualized professional care.
-Seek support from a therapist or counselor if you are experiencing mood changes that persist beyond the initial adjustment period, if you notice restrictive eating patterns developing under the cover of "the medication just reduced my appetite," if body dysmorphia is worsening despite physical changes, if relationships are significantly strained by your weight loss or medication use, or if you have a history of eating disorders and notice old patterns re-emerging.
+Seek support from a therapist or counselor if you're experiencing mood changes that persist beyond the initial adjustment period, if you notice restrictive eating patterns developing under the cover of "the medication just reduced my appetite," if body dysmorphia is worsening despite physical changes, if relationships are significantly strained by your weight loss or medication use, or if you have a history of eating disorders and notice old patterns re-emerging.

 Frequently Asked Questions